 Picasso 1932 – Love, Fame, Tragedy, Tate Modern (8th March – 9th September)

-The subject of this exhibition is the influence of love, fame and tragedy on Picasso’s work over a one year period.
-This year long output is a rich visual diary which gives away a great deal about the artist; from his professional career, to the way he worked and his personal life.
+The subject of this exhibition ‘Picasso 1932 – Love, Fame, Tragedy,’ is the influence of love, fame and tragedy on Picasso’s painting over a one year period.
+This year-long output is a rich visual diary which gives away a great deal about the artist; from his professional career to the way he worked and his personal life.
 There are more the one hundred pieces of artwork, showing his entanglements with love and fame, his convolutions with colour and form, and his intricacies as the 20th century’s most influential artist.

 Using this review, I am seeking to unpick how a highly accomplished artist approached and explored form, colour and space in his work with the intention of helping me in my journey as an artist.